ufukty/gonfique/README.md

 | `map`              | `<dict>.[key]`, `<dict>.[value]` | `map[string]combined` |

 > [!NOTE]
-> Anything between angle brackets just like `<key>` is to describe the the value you provide.
+> Anything between angle brackets just like `<key>` is to describe the value you provide.
 At the other hand `[key]` is a keyword.
 Don't use angle brackets in real file.

 If you want to get a standard map type such as a `map[string]any`, you might as well use `replace: map[string]any` at the dict's path instead. `dict` directive suits better when only the keys are map and values are fixed in build time.
 The advantage of using `dict: map` over `replace: map[K]V` is when you also want to customize resolved key and value types through `[map]` and `[value]`.